Japan deflation ebbs, output up; BOJ target still elusive

 "The deflationary trend shows no signs of changing," said Yuichi Kodama, chief economist at Meiji Yasuda Life Insurance in Tokyo.
 He forecast the economy will continue to recover through the latter part of the fiscal year to March 2014.

-Still, tentative signs are growing that Abe and the BOJ may be starting to win the battle against deflation.

-Tokyo prices turned higher for the first time in more than four years.
-And Apple Inc (AAPL.O) raised the prices of iPads and iPods in Japan on Friday, following the likes of luxury jewellery maker Tiffany & Co (TIF.N), German appliance maker Miele and Volkswagen AG (VOWG_p.DE) in raising prices as a result of the weaker yen.

-Kuroda's BOJ unleashed the world's most intense burst of stimulus in April, promising to inject $1.4 trillion into the economy in less than two years to halt the yen's rise and generate inflation of 2 percent.
+Kuroda's BOJ unleashed the world's most intense burst of stimulus in April, promising to inject $1.4 trillion into the economy in less than two years to meet its pledge of achieving 2 percent inflation in roughly two years.

 The move has bolstered Japanese share prices to five-year highs.
 But the massive scale of the BOJ's buying jolted bond markets and pushed up yields, casting doubt on the effectiveness of its policy aimed at slashing borrowing costs.